North Dorset Railway: History

 After the closure of Shillingstone railway station on 7 March 1966, and a few years post closure, the Dorset County Council purchased the trackbed for a proposed Shillingstone by-pass.
 Various furniture manufacturing companies were sited in the former station yard, and during the 1970s, industrial buildings were constructed, some of them making partial use of the station building.

-By December 2002, the by-pass plan had been shelved and the station was derelict.
+By December 2002, the by-pass plan had been shelved and the station remained derelict.
 Dorset County Council decided to dispose of the redundant station and, after protracted negotiations lasting from 1998 to 2005, the North Dorset Railway Trust signed a lease for the former station site.

-The Trust's plan is to reopen the station as a tourist attraction, and restore the site to as it looked in the 1950s and 60s.
+The Trust's plan was to reopen the station as a tourist attraction, and restore the site to as it looked in the early 1950s under "The Shillingstone Station Project".

 Restoration work commenced in 2006, and over the years the main building was repaired, and a replica signal box with a correct Stevens frame and tablet machines was constructed by volunteers.
 The Porter's office was reconstructed, and the Parcels office restored.
 Track-work within the station was completed by the summer of 2020.

+In 2026, the railway received the only survivor of six four-wheeled railbuses built by Hertfordshire's Wickham & Co, originally specifically built as a track recording unit for the British Rail Research Division, before being converted for passenger use on heritage railways.
+The North Dorset Railway intends to begin restoration of the unit in spring 2027, in order to get it back into operation and increase that passenger carrying capacity of the railway itself.